The Celtic Tree Month of Hawthorn May 13th to June 9th.

-In healing, the flowers, leaves and berries are used.
-A tonic made from the berries is said to help water retention in diabetics.
-The leaves and flowers can be made into a tea that helps anxiety, poor circulation, asthma, arthritis, loss of voice and rheumatism.
+In healing, flowers, leaves, and berries are used.
+A tonic made from berries is said to help water retention in diabetics.
+The leaves and flowers can be made into a tea that helps with anxiety, poor circulation, asthma, arthritis, loss of voice, and rheumatism.

 In Myth & Magic

 In ancient times hawthorn had a double reputation.
 The Greeks and Romans considered them lucky while the Europeans said the hawthorn was unlucky and associated with witches.
 In time the flowers were used for decorating maypoles and homes for the Beltane.
 One interesting superstition is that the month of May is considered to be unlucky for weddings and is said to be the main reason that June weddings are so popular.

 The flowers were used by the Greeks and Romans who considered them lucky at weddings.
 In mythology, the hawthorn plays a role in the romantic Welsh tale of Kulhwch and Olwen.
 It embodies the protector of Olwen’s virginity, a giant called Yspaddaden.
 The giant is slain as the spring flowers (hawthorn) open which symbolizes summer defeating winter and the turning of the seasons.
 In other lore, the erotic scent of the hawthorn blossoms is said to enhance fertility and promote chastity.
 The ancient Turks called it ‘the scent of woman” and was considered an erotic symbol.